-- 47. The World Bank's country partnership strategy for 2007-2011 focuses on growth accompanied by poverty reduction, with four broad objectives: (i) improving the business environment; (ii) strengthen social inclusion; (iii) better managing natural resources; and (iv) improving governance. - 48.
-Asian Development Bank assistance to Viet Nam has progressively shifted towards large-scale infrastructure.
+47. The World Bank's country partnership strategy for 2007-2011 focuses on growth accompanied by poverty reduction, with four broad objectives: (i) improving the business environment; (ii) strengthen social inclusion; (iii) better managing natural resources; and (iv) improving governance.

+48. Asian Development Bank assistance to Viet Nam has progressively shifted towards large-scale infrastructure.
 Its country strategy programme for 2007-2010 focused on (i) support for business-led, pro-poor and sustainable economic growth; (ii) improved living standards through inclusive social development; and (iii) the sustainability of renewable natural resources and protection of the environment through sustained environmental management.
-An AsDB evaluation32 of 2009 underlines the need to improve the implementation performance of projects falling below the average of its Viet Nam portfolio as a whole.
-This shortfall is primarily attributed to complex governmental ODA procedures and processes; weak implementation capacity of some implementation groups; aversion to risk on the part of some implementation staff; and AsDB procedures not aligned with those of the Government.
-At the same time, implementation of Decree 131, which decentralized project implementation, points up the need to increase support for capacity-building and articulation of relevant supporting implementing procedures. - 49.
-The Japan International Cooperation Agency articulates its cooperation around four pillars: (i) promoting economic growth and strengthening international competitiveness, most particularly through supporting both the business environment and private-sector development; (ii) improving living and social conditions, and correcting disparities through investments in agriculture, forestry and fisheries, development of rural industries, natural disaster prevention and infrastructure development; (iii) environmental conservation relating to urban environmental management, conservation of the natural environment and climate change; and (iv) strengthening governance through the development of legal systems and judicial reforms, improvement of administrative capacity and public financial management, and support for anti-corruption programmes.
+An ADB evaluation of 2009 underlines the need to improve the implementation performance of projects falling below the average of its Viet Nam portfolio as a whole.
+This shortfall is primarily attributed to complex governmental ODA procedures and processes; weak implementation capacity of some implementation groups; aversion to risk on the part of some implementation staff; and ADB procedures not aligned with those of the Government.
+At the same time, implementation of Decree 131, which decentralized project implementation, points up the need to increase support for capacity-building and articulation of relevant supporting implementing procedures.

-Source: AsDB, Independent Evaluation Department: Country Assistance Programme Evaluation for the Socialist Republic of Viet Nam.
+Source: ADB, Independent Evaluation Department: Country Assistance Programme Evaluation for the Socialist Republic of Viet Nam.
 August 2009.

-50. Agence Française de Développement focuses support on three major strategic areas, namely: (i) reform of Viet Nam's financial sector, including microfinance, and development of SMEs; (ii) basic infrastructure in the environment, energy (rural electricity and potable water) and transport sectors; and (iii) agriculture and food security, more particularly development of value chains and support to new public policies and rural infrastructure for the poor.
+- 49. The Japan International Cooperation Agency articulates its cooperation around four pillars: (i) promoting economic growth and strengthening international competitiveness, most particularly through supporting both the business environment and private-sector development; (ii) improving living and social conditions, and correcting disparities through investments in agriculture, forestry and fisheries, development of rural industries, natural disaster prevention and infrastructure development; (iii) environmental conservation relating to urban environmental management, conservation of the natural environment and climate change; and (iv) strengthening governance through the development of legal systems and judicial reforms, improvement of administrative capacity and public financial management, and support for anti-corruption programmes. - 50.
+Agence Française de Développement focuses support on three major strategic areas, namely: (i) reform of Viet Nam's financial sector, including microfinance, and development of SMEs; (ii) basic infrastructure in the environment, energy (rural electricity and potable water) and transport sectors; and (iii) agriculture and food security, more particularly development of value chains and support to new public policies and rural infrastructure for the poor.